Nusha34/PetFinder/Project_organisation/project_MM.md

 * Plot data so that plots can be used in presentation.

 - [X] Build classification model based on the metadata.
 Get feature importance with respect to Cuteness Meter score.

+## As of 08.11.2021
-- [ ] Build model based on pictures.
-Use pretrained models, i.e ResNer, EfficientNet, etc.
+- [ ] Build base line model.
+ResNet18 can be used as pre-trained model
+- [ ] Get visual inspection of pictures.
+Try to notice anything useful
+- [ ] Get features from pre-trained model.
+Think what we can get from pre-trained model?
-- [ ] TBD
+- [ ] Manual features creation, i.e size of pictures, brightness and so one.
+Check if